coder/docs/guides/workspaces.md

 description: Learn how to organize your Coder workspaces.
 ---

-This article walks you through considerations you should take when deciding how to set up your Coder workspaces.
+This article describes considerations for deciding how to set up your Coder workspaces.

 In general, the fewer workspaces per developer, the easier it is for the individual developer to manage.
 However, the complexity of the underlying images